The COVID-19 pandemic and resulting economic crisis are stark reminders that a diversified portfolio is key for growth

 #6 Fine Art

 Collecting fine art has been the hobby of aristocrats for centuries.
-Today, fine art serves as both a conversation starter and as a valuable asset.
+Today, fine art serves as both a conversation starter and an investment option.
 In 2018 alone, sales in the global art market reached US$67.4 billion (S$91.6 billion).

 Connoisseurs are not deterred even as the global economy faces negative growth.
 Over 80% of high net worth collectors have indicated that COVID-19 did not dampen their interest, if not giving them a bigger urge to collect.